 MV: Cindy Sherman supposedly said that that image changed her life.

-NA: But I feel like there’s an echo of this in — whether you call it political art or not — a certain body of work that is highly celebrated not for its formal qualities but because of its social mission or its politics.
-And it even seems like the content — the good politics — trumps the form, ends the conversation before it’s begun, really.
+NA: But I feel like there’s an echo of this in — whether you call it political art or not — a certain body of work that is highly celebrated not for its formal qualities but because of its social mission or ethos or its supposed politics.
+In these cases it looks like the content — the so-called “good politics” — trumps formal or other considerations, and ends the conversation before it’s begun, really.
+Which is a shame.

 MK: If I can read a description of a work and that’s all that you need to know about the work, it’s probably not a very interesting work.
 [Laughs] Even the dematerialization of the object, or the advent of institutional critique — they did produce things, like paperwork… or experiences, like seeing rearranged studs on a wall.
 Or audio guides… those sorts of artifacts, or just ephemeral moments, are themselves crucial!
 But this is also a false dichotomy; form and content are inseparable.
 And so to change someone’s perceptual experience might be to change their experience as a political subject as well.
 This is what the Russian formalists were talking about in terms of defamiliarization, of “estranging” one’s perception in a literally revolutionary way.
 I think that’s still an interesting model of how to think through subject matter or politics in tandem with apprehensible form.
 So the first thing I would say is, I think this question, or this answer, is still very much with us today.
 And I think a lot of what people are describing when they try to reconcile political content and sensuous form — from the “redistribution of the sensible” to the renewed interest in materiality and the “agency of objects” — is still in the mold of defamiliarization.
 Now, whether or not defamiliarization is really possible nowadays, in a consumerist era, in which our perceptual capacities are being upgraded all the time by new technologies and products… That’s a very good question, I think, and it’s the dilemma that we confront now.